donnes/config-sync/README.md

 ## Why syncode?

-**The Problem:** You use Cursor at work, Claude Code for side projects, and want to try Windsurf.
+**The Problem:** You use Cursor at work, Claude Code for side projects, and want to try Windsurf or Roo Code.
 Each has its own config format and setup.
-Keeping them in sync is manual hell.
+Keeping 17+ AI agents in sync is manual hell.

 **The Solution:** `syncode` is your single source of truth for AI agent configurations.

 ## Features

-- 🤖 **Multi-Agent Support** - Manage Claude Code, Cursor, Windsurf, OpenCode, VSCode from one CLI
+- 🤖 **17+ AI Agents** - Claude Code, Cursor, Windsurf, OpenCode, VSCode, GitHub Copilot, Roo Code, Goose, Gemini CLI, Amp, Kilo Code, Kiro CLI, Trae, Codex, Antigravity, Clawdbot, Droid
 - 🔄 **Smart Sync** - Automatic detection and sync with smart defaults per agent
 - 🔗 **Symlinks & Copy** - Symlinks for live sync, copy for Claude (preserves cache)
 - 📦 **Version Control** - Git-based workflow for your AI configurations